gertjana/gertjanassies.dev/src/lib/posts/210610_TOTP_Exercise.md

 This will when you give it a secret return the 6 digit code

-To not have the secret in my scripts I’ve added it to the keychain with
+To not have the secret in my scripts I've added it to the keychain with

 ```sh
 security add-generic-password -a \[account\] -s totp-exercise -w \[secret\]